real life

 Kirat was in a 10-year online relationship with 'Bobby'.
 But his real identity was sinister.

-Sweet Bobby the podcast has taken the world by storm and there's a good reason why.
+The story was first told back in 2021 with the podcast Sweet Bobby which took the world by storm and there's a good reason why.

-It's based on the real-life story of Kirat Assi, a 42-year-old British radio presenter who fell in love with a cardiologist named Bobby.
+It's based on the real-life story of Kirat, a 44-year-old British radio presenter who fell in love with a cardiologist named Bobby.

 But after 10 years in a romantic relationship, which was all based online, Kirat discovered that Bobby wasn't who he said he was, shattering her world.